Capturing and cancelling charges

 Contact the customer to arrange a return or alternate payment.

-Failed captures might also be due to fulfillment delays on the part of your logistics partner.
+Failed captures might also be due to fulfillment delays from your logistics partner.

 On the Testing scenarios page, we provide credit card information that you can use to check how your integration handles failed charge captures.